JackCampbell5/SasWebCalc/README.md

 - Instrument selection tool for NIST center for neturon research instruments
 	- Option of inputting a Q range and model only, with no instrumental resolution calculations
-- Ability to send frozen configurations directly to the desired instrument
 - Ability to read instrumental values directly from the SAS instrument
 - Model selection tool based off of [sasmodels] (https://github.com/SasView/sasmodels)
 - Modify model parameters to better tune and plan for an experiment